dandele/danieledamicotech/content/pages/tags/il-tool-che-toglie-altri-tool.md

     elementId: ''
     backgroundSize: inset
     title: Costruisci con me un Task Manager su Notion
-    text: >-
-      The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
     actions:
       - label: Try it now
         altText: ''